atlassian-archive/dataschool/dataschool/_chapters/sql-optimization/how-indexing-works.md

 ## **What Exactly is an Index?**

 An index is a structure that holds the field the index is sorting and a pointer from each record to their corresponding record in the original table where the data is actually stored.
-Indexes are used in things like a contact list where the data may be physically stored in the order you add people’s contact information but it is easier to find people when listed out in alphabetical order.
+Indexes are used in things like a contact list where the data may be physically stored in the order you add people's contact information but it is easier to find people when listed out in alphabetical order.

 Let's look at the index from the previous example and see how it maps back to the original Friends table: